koppor/examlep/README.md

 example file onto the CD from a single source embedded into the appropriate place of the `.tex` document file.

+## About this repository

+This is a repository building on the source found on  https://ctan.org/pkg/examplep (a5ab281101062e1e369462a6449eb43ad642a8c4) and on the author's homepage at <http://www.math.bme.hu/~pts/examplep_all.zip> (6a293ce44130e9d1eedfb427398292f6b829974e).
+It is intended to collect issues and to offer a platform to submit improvements.

+In case, the package can be improved, I will try to publish an updated version on CTAN.

 ## Alternatives

 Following packages also have the same aim, but have certain drawbacks: